jacordero/ESA-audio-sentiment-analysis/README.md

        python training/model_trainer.py

-For more information about training the model and configuration file, please check [here](./docs/Training.md).
+For more information about training the model and configuration file, please check [training](./docs/Training.md) page.

 ### Retraining
 After training the model, it is possible to retrain it with a different dataset and improve accuracy.
 In order to retrain the model, some parameters should be set in the related configuration file named _retraining_parameters.yml_.
 This information includes the model type, batch size, number of epochs, train, test, and validation data.
 To retrain the model, the follwoing command should be executed in command line: